nicopop/Archipelago-Tools/README.md

   - `--skip_prompt`
     - When added disable the "Press enter to close"
     - Useful when combined with some script like [automatic async roller](async-roller-automate.bat) to let the generator start over automatically on failure.
-    - **Known exception:** Doesn't stop the prompt when a yaml is invalid.
+    - **Known exception for the Script version:** Doesn't stop the prompt when a yaml is invalid.

 ### async-roller-automate.bat